Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-Saturn brought with him knowledge on agriculture.
+Saturn brought with him knowledge of agriculture.
 He is associated with the Golden Age.
-He has cthonic qualities and a friend of Dis Pater.
+He has chthonic qualities and is a friend of Dis Pater.

 Saturn may have been named after an ancient town or terrain.
-Saturn may be based off a legend of a dethroned king who gave his ideas to commoners and helped them develop.
+Saturn may be based on a legend of a dethroned king who gave his ideas to commoners and helped them develop.

 Etymology & Origin

 Saturn's name may have come from the word satus, meaning "sowing".
 A more likely etymology would be that Saturn's name connects with the Etruscan god Satre.
 The word "Saturn" could connect to the ancient town of Satria, and Saturae palus, a marsh.
 Both places were in Latium.

 Saturn's temple was located at the base of Capitoline Hill.
 Columns from the last rebuilding of the temple still stand today.
 The temple was consecrated in 497 BC.

 The god's festival likely led to his association with time.
 The festival was close to when the New Year was celebrated.
 Saturnalia was celebrated from December 17th to the 23rd.
 It marked a time for the harvest and sowing.
 It was a time to reflect on the conditions of the lost Golden Age before the rule of Saturn was overthrown by Jupiter.